Page created on December 15, 2018. Last updated on November 16, 2022 at 18:54

 - Muscle atrophy (due to protein deficiency)

 Because of hyposthenuria is the failing kidney unable to deal with salt or water loads (increased salt or water intakes).
-Any of these will cause a quick rise in plasma volume (overfilling), leading to fast development of oedema, not only in the periphery but in the lung and brain also.
-The rise in plasma volume also causes a rise in the blood pressure.
-Salt and water intake must therefore be monitored closely.
+Any of these will cause a quick rise in plasma volume, leading to fast development of oedema, not only in the periphery but in the lung as well.
+The rise in plasma volume also causes hypertension.
+Salt and water intake must therefore be regulated closely.

 Uraemia also has a macroscopical finding.
 Uraemic frost is a description for what looks like frost on the affected persons head.
 It occurs when the BUN level is above 200 mg/dL (not important), but is very uncommon nowadays as most people with renal failure are treated (mostly by dialysis), so that the BUN level never gets that high.
+Many physicians have never seen it as a result.
 The person’s sweat contains urea, and when the sweat evaporates will urea crystallize.

 Black man with dandruff?
 No, it’s uraemic frost.